pinky-banik/tourism/README.md

 * Client have ability to request booking for Tourist Spot, check status of requested booking from client dashboard.

-*Both admin can update the client requested booking status from pending to on going to done, add new apartment/house with image, all the apartment details and add new admin.

 * Sign in is required to request booking for Spots or to view client dashboard with services status.

 * Logged in client will see a button named "Dashboard", where they can view the booking list they requested.